rubash9849/DevRhythm/README.md

 ## ⚙️ Features

 - 🧠 Tracks **active vs. idle** developer time in real time
-- 🪶 Logs data into a project-level folder named `.Devrythm`
+- 🪶 Logs data into a project-level folder named `.devrythm`
 - 🧾 Generates timestamped CSV logs for research or personal analytics
 - 💡 Displays a **status-bar widget** that updates between “Active” and “Idle” states
 - 🌐 Works on **Windows**, **macOS**, and **Linux**